Overview

 • Chunk-size tuning (chunk_shape, memory_target, shard_shape)

-• Metadata options (channels, axes_names, axes_units, physical_pixel_size)
+• Metadata options (channels, axes_names, axes_units, axes_types, physical_pixel_size)

 • Output format (zarr_format = 2 or 3)